 The release of dopamine in the brain causes several physical effects, similar to those of other stimulants like cocaine.
 These include:

 - Increased risk for HIV/AIDS or hepatitis (a liver disease) from unsafe sex and shared needles

 Continued meth use may cause effects that last for a long time, even after a person quits using the drug.
 These effects include:

 - Anxiety and confusion

 - Violent behavior

-- Psychosis (hearing, seeing, or feeling things that are not there)
+- Psychosis (hearing, seeing or feeling things that aren’t there)

 - Skin sores caused by scratching

 - Severe dental problems, known as “meth mouth”

 Street names for meth include: ice, speed, crank, get go or go fast, poor man’s coke or redneck cocaine, trash or garbage.